Berrigan, New South Wales: Sport

 Popular sports in Berrigan include Australian rules football (Berrigan Football Club competes in the Picola & District Football League), netball, golf, bowls, and tennis.
 Horse racing is also popular, with the Berrigan Gold Cup — held on the same day as the Victoria Derby — attracting a large crowd.

 Other attractions

-Held annual on the Sunday of the October long week is the Berrigan Agricultural Show, which has been in existence for over 120 years.
-The annual Show & Shine is held in January.
+Held annually on the Sunday of the October long week (Labour Day) in NSW is the Berrigan Agricultural Show, which has been in existence for over 125 years.
 A major event previously held in the town was the annual Canola Festival, celebrating the importance of canola to the region.
 Although this event has since ceased, canola is still an important part of the landscape.

 It is also close to the Murray River communities of Barooga and Tocumwal.
 Located between Berrigan and Barooga is 'The Drop', which is Australia's first hydroelectric power station on an irrigation canal, the Mulwala Canal.
 The power station had a generating capacity of 2.5 MW of electricity.